damianc/math-notes/_excercises/integrals/int-by-parts/index.md

-# Integration by Parts: Exercises
+# Exercises: Integration by Parts

 | # | Integral | |
 |--|--|--|